IR35 and the Off Payroll Legislation

 for private sector contracts – the contractor is responsible for working out whether they fall inside or outside of IR35.
 If they’re inside, they need to pay the tax and NICs due

 The private sector IR35 reform is set for April 2020, when, subject to certain amendments, the public sector rules will extend to private organisations - and any changes made will cover both sectors.
 There will be an exemption for small businesses, expected to follow the Companies Act 2006 definition.

 These changes mean that many private sector engagers who hire contractors will soon be responsible for determining the IR35 status of those contractors.
 Both businesses and contractors should start preparing for this change as soon as possible.
-Information on its current form in the public sector can be found here: https://www.gov.uk/guidance/off-payroll-working-in-the-public-sector-reform-of-intermediaries-legislation
+Information in relation to the changes can be found here: https://www.gov.uk/guidance/prepare-for-changes-to-the-off-payroll-working-rules-ir35

 The Summary of Responses to the recently closed consultation indicate that we can expect some relatively minor changes, alongside the small business exemption: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/817442/Off-payroll_working_rules_from_April_2020_summary_of_responses.pdf

 What we now know is that by April 6th 2020, all hiring businesses except those with a small business exemption will be expected

 to have educated internal workforces in the principles of IR35 in order that they can apply these under the associated Off Payroll rules

 to have assessed existing contingent labour supplies and effectively communicated all relevant determinations throughout supply chains.